2018 23

 LCHB 2017 95-96p

 Tasted three times - last time in October 2019.
 Consistent notes.
 This property didn't experience frost in April 2017 as the vineyard is well sheltered, and the temperature here is always 2-3 degrees higher than in the country.
 41% Cabernet Franc, 30% Merlot and 29% Cabernet Sauvignon.
 It's a stellar, very aromatic, fruity wine with a silky texture, elegance, and fruity finish.
-A real heartbreaker wine.
+It's a real heartbreaker wine.
 Here, 40% of whole bunches were going into barrels.
 75% new oak, 15% two years old foudres, and 10% amphoras were used for aging.

 LCHB 2016 96+p